brodderickrodriguez/cassowary/docs/topics/theory.rst

 requirement that all values remain in a specific range.
 However, other constraints may be suggestions, rather than hard requirements.

-To accomodate this, Cassowary allows all constraints to have a strength.
+To accomodate this, Cassowary allows all constraints to have a **strength**.
 Strength can be one of:

 * ``REQUIRED``
 * ``STRONG``